Easy and simple grilled balsamic salmon that will taste like you slaved away for hours to make.

 8. Cook salmon portions until the they are slightly opaque in the center and the edges begin to brown slightly, 8-10 minutes depending on desired temperature.
 Remove from grill and place on platter with grilled vegetables and serve.

-NOTE: Balsamic Salmon will continue cooking after removed from grill.
+Pro Tip: Balsamic Salmon will continue cooking after removed from grill.

 Mise en Place [MEEZ ahn plahs]—A French term referring to having all the ingredients necessary for a dish prepared and ready to combine up to the point of cooking.